mendax1234/6940Swerve-docs/docs/source/docs/software-info-team1684/swerve-in-teleop/the-math.rst

 do the same for our :math:`STR` command.
 This effectively transforms our commands, considered relative to the field , into commands that are relative to the robot , using information about the robot's orientation to the field to align everything.
-If you know a bit of linear algebra, you might recognize this as the result of a `rotation matrix <https://en.wikipedia.org/wiki/Rotation_matrix>`_` , applied to the vector (:math:`FWD`, STR).
+If you know a bit of linear algebra, you might recognize this as the result of a `rotation matrix <https://en.wikipedia.org/wiki/Rotation_matrix>`_ , applied to the vector (:math:`FWD`, :math:`STR`).

-Our ROT (rotation) command actually doesn't come into play at all in this transformation.
 To explain this further, let's look at the results of the the following three situations:

 **Example 1: Robot is aligned with field**